wp-plugins/orbisius-cyberstore/readme.txt

 No. You will have to manually add each of your old products.
 This version offers more features and is more stable.

 A little bit of history.
-We had a plugin called DigiShop in the WordPress plugin directory but it was removed and then we were notified about that.
+Originally we had named the plugin DigiShop and it had about 7,000 downloads in the WordPress plugin directory.
-We didn't have chance to make the necessary changes.
+Somebody complained that it was infringing on their trademark and it was removed without giving us a chance to rename it.
+We were notified after the fact.

 = No notification emails =
-If you or your users didn't the order notification email containing the download link, please check the following
+If you or your users didn't get the order notification email containing the download link, please check the following
 * Spam/junk email folders
 * Check if your PayPal account has IPN (Instant Payment Notification) turned on.